sradics/digital-garden/_notes/Building a Second Brain - Insights.md

 alias: Building a 2nd Brain
 tags:
 - digital_garden
+- type/literature-note
+- epstatus/2-🪴
 ---
-# Building a Second Brain
+# Building a Second Brain - Insights

 > [!tip] Definition for 2nd brain
 > A repeatable, reliable system for generating ideas, gathering and organizing them, and putting them to use in concrete form
 >